Physical Fitness: Meaning, Importance, Key Components & Program

 • Yoga combines physical postures (asanas), breathing techniques (pranayama), and meditation.
 Yoga aims to promote physical strength, flexibility, balance, and relaxation.

-• Pilates is a system of exercises that focuses on strengthening the core muscles, improving posture, flexibility, and overall body control.
+• Pilates is a system of exercises that focuses on strengthening the core muscles and improving posture, flexibility, and overall body control.
 Pilates exercises emphasize controlled movements, proper alignment, and breath awareness.

 Additionally, the study found that Pilates interventions were associated with a significant decrease in depression severity among participants.